-The problem causing things to not get done is a lack of an email review and approval system.
-By taking the time to document the email review process, getting leadership to buy into it and require everyone follows it, and putting the process into action, team members will start prioritizing deadlines and getting things done.
+By taking the time to document the entire email review process, getting leadership to buy into it and require that everyone follows it, and putting the process into action, team members will start prioritizing deadlines and getting things done.
 As a result, you should save time, money, and frustration in the future.

 When they click on the link, they’ll see your email message with all versions clearly marked.
-They’ll be able to test links and dynamic content, and they’ll be able to add their comments or approval.
+They’ll be able to test links and dynamic content, and they’ll be able to add their comments or approval to the correct version.
 They’ll also see everyone else’s comments and quickly learn why changes were requested.

-In other words, ProofJump solves the problems related to email review and approval that are costing you money, making stakeholders unhappy, raising your stress level, and wasting so much of your time.
+In other words, ProofJump solves the problems related to email reviews and approvals that are costing your company money, making clients and customers unhappy, raising your stress level, and wasting so much of your time and other stakeholders’ time.

-If you’re ready to improve your email review and approval process, sign up for a free 21-day trial of ProofJump or contact us to schedule a free demo of ProofJump and see how it can solve your problems.
+Ready to improve your email review and approval process, contact us to schedule a free demo of ProofJump and see how it can solve your problems.